 Step 5: Check pads and tone holes

-With this step, we’ll remove moisture and buildup from your pads and check your seals.
+With this step, you’ll remove moisture and buildup from your pads and check your seals.

 To get rid of moisture from the pads, insert some cleaning paper in between the pad and tone hole.
 Press the key lightly several times and repeat until no moisture or color shows on the paper.
 Be careful not to pull out the paper while you’re pressing down on the key since it can damage the pad, or its seal.
 Regular white paper will work for this as well if you’re in a pinch.